Skekdog/Traitor-Docs/src/content/docs/guides/Gamemodes/RoleDefinition.md

 `Type: boolean?`

 If true, mentions of this role will have an exclamation mark where appropriate.
-Additionally, the number of exclamatory roles is announced when the round begins.
-And also players assigned an exclamatory role will receive a list of their comrades when the round begins.

-Yes this property does a lot.
-I'll make it more granular in the future.

 ### PluralName